-Working in media and journalism since 2006 has given him the opportunity to hone and perfect many types of photography from static subjects with ample prep time, all the way to fast-moving subjects requiring split-second calculations and adjustments in inclement weather conditions.
-There are no situations or conditions in which he's not willing and able to do whatever it takes to nail the shot.
-Versatility in his craft has taken him to places beyond his wildest [almost] imaginations.
+Working in media and journalism since 2006 has given me the opportunity to hone and perfect many types of photography from static subjects with ample prep time, all the way to fast-moving subjects requiring split-second calculations and adjustments in inclement weather conditions.
+There are no situations or conditions in which I’m not willing and able to do whatever it takes to nail the shot.
+Versatility in my craft has taken me to places beyond my wildest [almost] imaginations.

-He's had the privilege to be instrumental in growing brands into successful businesses from the ground up and the opportunity to take an already established brand to the next level with his relevant ideas and extensive experience with today's market.
+I’ve had the privilege to be instrumental in growing brands into successful businesses from the ground up and the opportunity to take an already established brand to the next level with my relevant ideas and extensive experience with today's market.

-As far as topics and subjects go, there is [almost] nothing that's off-limits to him.
-From the essential industry-standard commercial images, to out-of-the-box innovation, all the way to the weirdest urban subcultures and interests, he's up for the challenge and looks forward to telling the story the way it deserves to be told – whatever it is.
+From the essential industry-standard commercial images, relatable and candid portraits, out-of-the-box innovation, all the way to the weirdest urban subcultures and interests, I’m up for the challenge and look forward to telling the story the way it deserves to be told – whatever it is.

-Working as part of a team has always been essential for Ronnie.
-He understands that there can almost always be something to be learned from working with others – by both parties involved.
-Whether the team consists of Ronnie as the sole creative working with a client, or if the team is made up of a collective of creatives and clients, he considers any project he takes on as teamwork.
+Working as part of a team has always been essential for me.
+I understand that there can almost always be something to be learned from working with others – by both parties involved.
+Whether the team consists of myself as the sole creative working with a client, or if the team is made up of a collective of creatives and clients, I consider any project I takes on as teamwork.
 There is power and creativity in the collective and that is something I always strive to tap into with my work.

-Ronnie's versatility and personality has given him the opportunity to work with clients ranging from companies like Honda, Suzuki, Chrysler, BMW, Canadian Music Week, Autoblog, AOL, Environmental Defence, Government of Canada, to name a few; to countless individuals and smaller business – each just as important as the next.
+My versatility and personality has given me the opportunity to work with clients ranging from companies like Honda, Suzuki, Chrysler, BMW, Canadian Music Week, Autoblog, AOL, Huffpost, MSNBC, Environmental Defence, Government of Canada, to name a few; to countless individuals, families and smaller business – each just as important as the next.

-As a highly social and engaged person that throws themselves head-on into anything they're interested in—be it high-performance cars and bikes, the local music and creative scene, history, working with the marginalized in the community, action sports, Jedi Knight training, Defence Against the Dark Arts, and playing shows with his band—Ronnie never hesitates to combine all his passions and hobbies with photography.
+As a highly social and engaged person that throws myself head-on into anything I’m interested in—be it the local music and creative scene, history, working with the marginalized in the community, action sports, I never hesitate to approach a project with empathy, passion and a zest for being part of another creative endeavour to be proud of.

-Technical expertise is crucial to being able to produce stunning images, but Ronnie believes that photography is much more than that.
+Technical expertise is crucial to being able to produce stunning images, but I believe that photography is much more than that.
 It's having the ability to connect with subjects and humans on a deeper level and understanding.
-With Ronnie's global experience, several lifetimes of extreme highs and lows; and a keen and open understanding of the human condition, he's able to produce images that go beyond a simple expertly framed snapshot.
+With my global experience, several lifetimes of extreme highs and lows; and a keen and open understanding of the human condition, I’m able to produce images that go beyond a simple expertly framed snapshot.
 Images that tell a story – images that capture the beauty and ugliness of life in all its glory.
 Being a parent of a toddler also gives me a lot of insight into the connection needed to take authentic and relatable images of families just being themselves in an organic way.

-If you're interested in exploring your ideas or collaborating with him, feel free to hit the contact button up top and reach him in one of the many bajillion ways one can connect in this day and age.
-He's genuinely excited to work with new people and becoming a key player in taking your ideas to the next level.
+If you're interested in exploring your ideas or collaborating with me, feel free to hit the contact button up top and reach me in one of the many bajillion ways one can connect in this day and age.
+I’m genuinely excited to work with new people and becoming a key player in taking your ideas to the next level.